romanbotnari/raumd/README.md

 #
 ```
 for shell users who don't like to remember sequences of commands,
-raumd is a helper tool that customizes the interaction with the shell.
+raumd is a helper tool that customizes the interaction with the terminal.
-unlike other shell tools it is a hybrid between the on-premise nature of shell
+unlike other tools it is a hybrid between the on-premise nature of shell
 and the accessibility of a web based definition provided through https://airlocks.xyz.
 ```